RyanClementsHax/notes/cloud/aws/iam.md

 - by default any additional users created on the AWS account are created with no access to any AWS resources
 - they have to be explicitly granted
+- allows for identity federation (AD, Facebook, Linkedin)
+- MFA
+- can provide temporary access
+- PCI DSS compliance (credit card stuff)
+- universal (doesn't apply to regions)
+- new users have no permissions when first created
+- new users are assigned access key id and secret access keys when first created
+  - not the same as a password
+  - only used for programatic access
+- can only view password/access keys once

 ## Best practices
 - delete your root access keys